sveltejs/svelte/site/content/docs/04-run-time.md

 Programmatically sets props on an instance. `component.$set({ x: 1 })` is equivalent to `x = 1` inside the component's `<script>` block.

-Calling this method schedules an update for the next microtask — the DOM is *not* updated synchronously.
+Calling this method schedules an update for the next micro task — the DOM is *not* updated synchronously.

 ```js
 component.$set({ answer: 42 });